veredv/FanDuel.SportsDepthChart/README.md

 ### RemovePlayerFromDepthChart
 Use cases conflict in return type - "return that player" vs "An empty list should be returned".<br>
 This can't be done in C#, and I made the decision to return the Player, or null in it's absence.
-The happy path should return a Player, making this the preffered choice.
+The happy path should return a Player, making this the preferred  choice.

 ### Data structures and complexity
 DepthChart is implemented using underlying Dictionary, with a random-access List as the dictionary value and a HashSet as another dictionary value.